shahramsamar/Books_for_machine_learning/README.md

----
-## 📌 *Explore & Enhance Your Knowledge!* 🚀📚
-📚 Machine Learning & Data Science Books
+##📚 Machine Learning & Data Science Books
 Welcome to the repository of Machine Learning and Data Science books!
 This collection covers a wide range of topics, from foundational theories to practical applications, and includes resources for both beginners and advanced learners.
 Below is a categorized list of the books available in this repository.

 ## Machine Learning & Deep Learning